yiisoft/docs/guide/en/runtime/logging.md

 ### Creating New Targets <span id="new-targets"></span>

 Creating a new log target class is very simple.
-You mainly need to implement the [[\Yii\Log\Target::export()]] method that sends all accumulated log messages to a designated medium.
+You mainly need to implement the [[\Yii\Log\Target::export()]] abstract method that sends all accumulated log messages to a designated medium.

-The following protected methods will be available in child targets:
+The following protected methods will also be available for child targets:

 - `getMessages` - Gets a list of log messages ([[\Yii\Log\Message]] instances).
 - `getFormattedMessages` - Gets a list of formatted string log messages.